Local random quantum circuits are approximate polynomial-designs: Applications

-\textbf{Application II: Fast quantum equilibration.} A second application of \corref{main-design} is related to dynamical equilibration of subsystems of a time-evolving quantum system.
+These corollaries are proved in \appref{hiding-proof}. \textbf{Application II: Fast quantum equilibration.} A second application of \corref{main-design} is related to dynamical equilibration of subsystems of a time-evolving quantum system.
 Understanding how a quantum system equilibrates despite unitary global dynamics is a long-standing problem (see e.g. \cite{GLTZ10}).
 Recently several new insights have been achieved using ideas from quantum information theory \cite{LPSW09, CE10, GME11, Rie08, VZ11,MRA11, BCHHKM11, Cra11}.
-Here we show how the results presented so far can be used to strengthen a recent connection \cite{MRA11} between the time of equlibration of small subsystems of a closed quantum system and the circuit complexity of the unitary which diagonalizes the Hamiltonian of the system.